International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.5.1 POST

 A provider can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to the `negotiations/:consumerPid/events` callback with an `eventType` of `FINALIZED` to finalize an [Agreement](../model/terminology.md#agreement).
-If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 3.6 The consumer `negotiations/:consumerPid/termination` resource

 #### 3.6.1 POST

-The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a negotiation.
-If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a [Contract Negotiation](../model/terminology.md#contract-negotiation).
+If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.